mohanson/pxsol/doc/content/prikey_crypto_issue.md

 The above attack process is a timing attacks in bypass attacks, if you want to protect against this attack, you can introduce constant-time operations in the code to avoid leaking information.
 For example, using fixed-time addition and multiplication prevents time differences from being exploited.
 As an after-class exercise, we hope that you will try to modify the implementation of the multiplication algorithm on elliptic curves to avoid the time attack mentioned above.

-In practice, in order to avoid bypass attacks in cryptographic algorithms, it is necessary to make security optimizations at the algorithmic, hardware and software levels.
-Unfortunately, the secp256k1 and ecdsa schemes were not designed with this attack in mind, which is an inherent flaw of their algorithms.
+In practical applications, in order to avoid side-channel attacks in cryptographic algorithms, it is necessary to make multiple security optimizations at the algorithm, hardware, and software levels.
+However, since the secp256k1 and ecdsa schemes did not fully consider this attack method when they were designed, it is very difficult and complicated to protect against such attacks.

 ## Summary